By John Schroyer

 Marijuana reform appears to be gaining steam in Congress this year, although the passage of any pro-cannabis legislation remains an open question and most bills appear to face long odds.

 So far, a baker’s dozen of bills are waiting for committees to hold hearings on their merits in the House and the Senate.
-Lawmakers from both parties have introduced legislation that covers everything from banking to taxes.

 The wide-ranging measures mean lawmakers will have plenty of chances to tweak federal laws to catch up to the states that have legalized medical or recreational cannabis in recent years.